 Students who are dealing with bullies have a lot of anxiety while at school.
 They may not know what's going to happen next, or they may be dealing with the relentlessness of a bully or other students judging them.
 Plus, when parents feel that their child is unsafe at school, it makes them nervous.
 This, in turn, makes your child even more nervous.

 Taking a child out of the physical classroom can relieve an enormous amount of stress that was driven by bullying.
 Online school is a place to go to receive an education in a far safer environment.
 With this arrangement, you'll have less stress and worry, and your child will feel that more-relaxed atmosphere.
-Studying and learning in safety can ease your child's fears and sense of dread every day.
+Studying and learning safely can ease your child's daily fears and sense of dread.

 The Lasting Impact of Bullying